 - communication of research results through presentations or publications

 Students in the Chemistry program have obtained internships at many prestigious organizations.
 Including:

-NSF-funded Academic Internships (REUs).
+Additionally, students have had the opportunity for NSF-funded Academic Internships (REUs).

 Post-graduates can consider work in medical professions, pharmaceuticals, research and development, environmental and geological fields, education, and industry positions.
 Additionally, many students further their education at the graduate level with advanced degrees in chemistry, biochemistry, chemical engineering or medicine.